vips11/CS348Proj/README.md

 The first line is to get to the directory with the code for the application. <br>
 The second line is to run the application.

 The backend is written in python.
-To run the backend cd into the Backend directory and run the following: pip3 install flask pip3 install flask_restful pip3 install flask_cors python3 api.py
+To run the backend cd into the Backend directory and run the following: <br>
+pip3 install flask <br>
+pip3 install flask_restful <br>
+pip3 install flask_cors <br>
+python3 api.py

 ## Features